Blog Post

 • Regulatory considerations: are there regulatory risks or tailwinds that affect the market trajectory?

 What to watch for: TAM calculations that start with a trillion-dollar number and assume a small percentage.
 If you have seen one "we only need 1% of a $500B market" slide, you have seen a thousand.
 Markets where the "competition" section says "no direct competitors" (there are always competitors, even if they solve the problem differently).
-Founders who cannot name their top three competitors by name.
+Founders who can't name their top three competitors by name.

 Product Diligence